PALOUKI/admin-user-authentification/README.md

 <h2>Admin and user authentification using architecture MVC with simple php.</h2>
-To start the project, make sûr you have tap these command lines:\n
+To start the project, make sûr you have tap these command lines:\
   - npm install
   -npm install bootstrap